 Plants for Shade

 Shady areas present a challenge.
-Books, magazines and TV all make it look so easy, when in reality getting plants to grow in the shade is more difficult and there are less to choose from.
-The saying "the right plant in the right place" comes true, especially when planting into a shady area.
+Books, magazines and TV all make it look so easy, when in reality getting plants to grow in the shade is more difficult and there are fewer to choose from.
+The saying "the right plant in the right place" comes true, especially when planting in a shady area.

-The plants on this page, and the various links, are all plants which either prefer shade, or will adapt to growing in it, and many are easy to grow.
-In addition, specialist growers have bred varieties of roses and clematis to thrive in partial shade, which are not specifically listed here, but worth checking out on their websites.
-I have successfully grown a lemon coloured rose in a shady area which was purchased from David Austin Roses, and specifically recommended for growing in shade, which it did.
+The plants on this page, and the various links, are all plants that either prefer shade or will adapt to growing in it.
+In addition, specialist growers have bred varieties of roses and clematis to thrive in partial shade, which are not specifically listed here, but are worth checking out on their websites.
+I have successfully grown a lemon coloured rose in a shady area, which was purchased from David Austin Roses, and specifically recommended for growing in shade, which it did.

-Illustrated below is a good range of plants which will grow well in the shade.
-If you are looking for more ideas check out
+Illustrated below is a good range of plants that will grow well in the shade.
+If you are looking for more ideas, check out

 Plants for Damp shade